snlab/flash/SIGCOMM22.md

 Expected output:
 The evaluation generates a file "overall.txt" lists data corresponding to Table 3 and Figure 6 in paper.
-The consoleMsg.log provides more detailed log.
+The consoleMsg.log provides more detailed information.

 ![](figures/overall.png)